DomKiwi/DomKiwi/README.md

 > I'm currently working on an automated program to invest in volatile currencies for profit, you can see my progress until I finish if you want some inspiration [here](https://github.com/DomKiwi/GitHub-Investment)

+Also here you can see several of my [certifications](https://github.com/DomKiwi/Certificates.git) as English level, Data anylisi workflow, etc.

 Skills: Matlab / Python / PLM / Autocad / Adina